Tuition Benefit for Spouses Attending the University of Pennsylvania

 To recognize the University's commitment to higher education and to assist faculty and staff in meeting the cost of tuition for spouses, the University has developed the following policy.

 The faculty/staff member is responsible for managing the tuition benefit for his/her spouse in accordance with the policies and procedures below.

 Click here to begin using the online tuition management system.
 With this easy-to-use online system you can apply for tuition benefits, as well as track the status and view the history of requested tuition benefits.

-Full-time faculty in a benefits-eligible title, regular full-time and limited service staff who have completed three (3) years of regular full-time service at the University are eligible to receive one-half (1/2) tuition assistance at the University for a spouse who is enrolled in an undergraduate degree program and takes credit courses during any session of the school calendar.
+Full-time faculty in a benefits-eligible title, regular full-time staff and limited service staff who have completed at least three (3) years of regular full-time service at the University are eligible to receive one-half (1/2) tuition assistance at the University for a spouse who is enrolled in an undergraduate degree program and takes credit courses during any session of the school calendar.
 Renewal of half tuition awards is contingent upon the continuation of the spousal relationship and the continued eligibility of the faculty or staff member.

-The surviving spouse of a deceased member of the faculty or regular full-time or limited service staff is eligible for this tuition benefit, provided the deceased member was regular full-time on the date of death and had been so for at least seven (7) years previously.
+The surviving spouse of a deceased member of the faculty or regular full-time or limited service staff member is eligible for this tuition benefit, provided the deceased member was regular full-time on the date of death and had been so for at least seven (7) years previously.

 In the case of faculty/staff eligible for the tuition benefit, the following special situations may affect a faculty or staff member’s continued eligibility:

 - Leave of Absence without Pay: Faculty and staff on a leave of absence without pay are not eligible to receive tuition benefits during the leave.